$7.95 – $8.95

 Soil: Xeric (Dry)

 Blooms: July – September

-Suggested Uses: This low-growing, fragrant sage grows well in poor gravelly and sandy soil.
+Suggested Uses: Fringed Sagewort is a low-growing, fragrant sage that grows well in poor gravelly and sandy soils.

 Native Range: Native throughout the Great Plains and the Desert Southwest.
 Native to the western edge of Minnesota.